 In this premiere installment of Mr. Combs’ multipart story, he talks fondly about growing up in a multiethnic neighborhood in Minneapolis, and about excelling as a student and football player in both high school and college.
 He then discusses working in the oil fields in Rock Springs, Wyoming, in Grand Junction just before the oil shale bust, and working with teenagers for social services agencies.

-Mr. Combs also speaks about the bias, prejudice, and sometimes overt racism that he has faced on his journey from the projects in north Minnesota to the vice president of sales for a Western Colorado financial institution.
+Mr. Combs also speaks about the bias, prejudice, and sometimes overt racism that he has faced on his journey from the projects in north Minneapolis to the vice president of sales for a Western Colorado financial institution.
 These personal trials include his inability to find someone willing to rent to a Black person upon his arrival in Grand Junction in 1980.

 Thanks to activism born of these trials, Mr. Combs has helped bring about positive changes in Mesa County, including the creation of our local Martin Luther King Jr. Day celebration, and his involvement in a Colorado Mesa University task force working to improve the lives of African American students.